Elevate your experience and exposure to startups

 Students with a Certificate in Entrepreneurial Studies have a unique set of experiences that demonstrates to employers a familiarity with innovation and comfort in small, adaptable teams.
 In addition, many students pursue building their own startups while enrolled in the Certificate program, substituting this experience for an internship with an established company.

 - Declare your intent

 - Meet with the Program Coordinator at the Deming Center for Entrepreneurship (S350F)

-- Complete the three courses listed below with at least a 3.00 GPA
+- Complete the required courses listed below with at least a 3.00 GPA

-- Complete an approved internship with a startup and write a 2-3 page paper about your experience
+- Complete an approved internship with a startup and write a short paper about your experience

 - Attend eight entrepreneurship-related events on- or off-campus and provide a short write-up on each experience